Prosper67/alx-system_engineering-devops/0x00-shell_basics/README.md

-rm *~ delete all files in current working directory that ends with character mkdir -p welcome/to/school creates directories ls -map | sort -d 	list all files of current directory, seperated by commas
+rm *~ delete all files in current working directory that ends with character mkdir -p welcome/to/school creates directories ls -map | sort -d 	list all files of current directory, seperated by commas 0 string SCHOOL School data !:mime School 	magic file that can be used with command "file" to detect school data files